vbhasker/hello-world/README.md

-# Getting Started with Create React App
+# Sample project with eslint and prettier configurations

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And updated with eslint and prettier configuration.
+This would be used a base template for any new projects with create-reate-app.

 ## Available Scripts